ggruenhagen3/coselens/README.md

 * qglobal: q-value for conditional selection in XYZ using Benjamini-Hochberg correction

 # Example
-coselenss was created in order to discover epistatic interactions between cancers genes in specific cancer types.
+Coselenss was created in order to discover epistatic interactions between cancers genes in specific cancer types.
 In other words, we detected conditional selection in cancer genes when mutations in another cancer gene were present/absent.
 As an example, let's take patients with  COAD (colon cancer) and split them into two groups, those with mutations in BRAF and those without mutations in BRAF.

 ```
 library("coselenss")